Bridge Loans: Everything You Need To Know

 The Cost Of Bridge Loans: Average Fees And Bridge Loan Rates

 A bridge loan mortgage can be a handy option to get you out of a jam, but you’ll pay for the convenience.
-More specifically, a bridge loan has a higher interest rate than a conventional loan.
-While interest rates vary, let’s look at the implications of a bridge loan with an interest rate 2% higher than on a standard, fixed-rate mortgage.

-On a $250,000 conventional loan with a 3% interest rate, you might be paying $1,054 – an amount that would rise to $1,342 with a bridge loan that had a 2% higher interest rate.
+On a $250,000 conventional loan with a 6% interest rate, you may pay $1,499 a month.
+A bridge loan with a 2% higher interest rate (8% total) would cost you $1,834 a month.

 How Much Can You Borrow On A Bridge Loan?